jenkinsci/micro-focus-performance-center-integration-plugin/DocForJenkinsPluginsWebSite.md

 - Updating different dependency components for security compliance.
 - New requirement: Jenkins 2.462.3 and above (requires java 17 or 21).

+### Version 1.1.9
+This version provides the following enhancements:
+- Updating different dependency components for security compliance.
+- Test creation from YAML file should be faster when using path to referring to script in groups.

 ### Downloads
 You can download the plugin from this link: